-The CytoTracker brings white blood cell analysis to the patient's fingertips using a wireless artificial intelligence fired pocket-sized fully electronic analyzer.
+The CytoTracker brings white blood count analysis to the patient's fingertips using a wireless artificial intelligence-fired pocket-sized fully electronic analyzer.

 Wireless Pocket-Sized White Blood Cell Analyzer

-Pocket-sized wireless CBC analyzer with disposable plug-and-play cartridge and reusable readout unit
+Pocket-sized wireless WBC analyzer with disposable plug-and-play cartridge and reusable readout unit

 A New Vision for Diagnostics